fr3d3rico/bug-metrics-research/README.md

 ## Share!

-Feel free to fork, change, improve or create a new project.projeto.
+Feel free to fork, change, improve or create a new project.